PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/track().interaction().rst

 track().interaction()
 =====================

-The **track().interaction()** method tracks interactions with a content block and passes data about the content name, piece and target.
+The **track().interaction()** method tracks the interactions with a content block and passes data about the content name, piece and target.

 Syntax
 ------